8 Days

-Welcome to Sri Lanka!
-Airport arrival transfer and remainder of the day at leisure.
-Our start hotel located on the seafront is a short walk from Galle Road and many of the city highlights.
-Choose to head out and explore, take a dip in the pool or enjoy a cocktail whilst you watch the perfect sunset over the Laccodive Sea.
+For those arriving later on, our hotel is just a short stroll from Galle Road and many of Colombo's key sights.
+Choose to head out and explore, take a dip in the pool, or simply unwind with a cocktail as you watch the sun set over the Laccadive Sea.

 Bidding farewell to Colombo this morning we drive inland to Dambulla, stopping en route at a fruit and vegetable market in Naramwela Town.
 Dambulla Rock Temple is an incredible ancient complex of caves which date back to the 1st Century BC.
 The five caves contain over 150 images of Buddha including an impressive 14 metre carved statue.